War wagon: China

-One of the earliest example of using conjoined wagons in warfare as fortification is described in the Chinese historical record Book of Han.
+One of the earliest examples of using conjoined wagons in warfare as fortifications is described in the Chinese historical record Book of Han.
 During the 119 BC Battle of Mobei of the Han–Xiongnu War, the famous Han general Wei Qing led his army through a fatiguing expeditionary march across the Gobi Desert only to find Yizhixie Chanyu's main force waiting to encircle them on the other side.
-Using armored heavy wagons known as "Military Sturdy Wagon" (武剛車; pinyin: wŭ gāng chē) in ring formations as temporary defensive fortifications, which provided archers, crossbowmen, and infantry protection from the Xiongnu's powerful cavalry charges, and allowed Han troops to utilize their ranged weapons' advantages of precision, Wei Qing neutralized the Xiongnu's initial cavalry charges, forcing a stalemate and buying time for his troops to recover strength, before using the cover of a sandstorm to launch a counteroffensive which overran the nomads.
+Heavy armored wagons known as "Military Sturdy Wagon" (武剛車; pinyin: wŭ gāng chē) were deployed in ring formations as temporary defensive fortifications, providing archers, crossbowmen, and infantry protection against the Xiongnu's powerful cavalry charges, and allowing Han troops opportunity to utilize their ranged weapons' advantages of precision.
+Wei Qing neutralized the Xiongnu's initial cavalry charges, forcing a stalemate and buying time for his troops to recover strength before using the cover of a sandstorm to launch a counteroffensive which overran the nomads.

 The Guangwu Emperor (AD 25–57) introduced an ox-drawn war wagon several stories high with an observation tower, which was deployed at the Great Wall against the Xiongnu.
 By the 6th century such war wagons reached several meters in height and had up to 20 wheels.